-It may take years to track the environmental impact of CE’s PR launch, but the role Yulu has and continues to play in building CE’s name and influence within the clean energy, climate change and investor space is notable and quantifiable.
-Within the first month of official launch, CE’s story and technology was covered in more than 400 media outlets, reaching more than 1.9 billion people in 25 countries worldwide while yielding strong investor interest.
+It may take years to track the environmental impact of CE’s media launch, but the role Yulu has and continues to play in building CE’s name and influence within the climate change space is notable and quantifiable.
+Within the first month of official launch, CE’s story and technology was covered in more than 400 media outlets, reaching more than 1.9 billion people in 25 countries worldwide, while also yielding strong investor interest.

-CE’s scalable and cost-effective solution for removing CO₂ from the air and converting it into fuel can easily go down as one of the greatest scientific breakthroughs in climate change in the last decade, yet the company was largely unknown, particularly in the energy sector.
-This eight year old company, backed by Bill Gates and Murray Edwards, was predominantly seen as an R&D company, despite removing CO₂ from the air and converting it into fuel at its pilot plant every day.
+CE’s scalable and cost-effective solution for removing CO2 from the air can easily go down as one of the greatest scientific breakthroughs in climate change in the last decade, yet the company was largely unknown.
+This eight year old company, backed by Bill Gates and Murray Edwards, was predominantly seen as an R&D company, despite removing CO2 from the air and converting it into fuel at its pilot plant every day.
 CE engaged Yulu to raise the company’s profile internationally, communicate its position as the global leader in carbon capture at scale, and support the company in reaching its aggressive funding goals.

 Yulu took a strategic approach to the launch, recognizing the opportunity to make international headlines, both online and offline.
 One consideration was how we could bring this success story to life and demonstrate the work, thinking, technology and tangible impact behind the narrative.
 Through the creation of drone footage and prioritizing TV interviews, we effectively illustrated CE’s unique plant and forward-thinking team in BC.

 Yulu embargo-pitched top tier media including Reuters, Bloomberg, Canadian Press, BBC, and The Atlantic to ensure there was a host of quality coverage on launch day.
 Once the embargo lifted, the story was pitched across multiple markets and went far and wide from academic and trade outlets to international business and environmental pages.